UNMC_Acronym_Vert_sm_4c

 How does the residency program approach clinical pathology rotations?

-The clinical pathology rotations incorporate a balance between hands on learning at the bench, didactics, department meetings, quality control, clinical consultations, research and development issues and independent studying.
+The clinical pathology rotations incorporate a balance between hands-on learning at the bench, didactics, department meetings, quality control, clinical consultations, research and development issues and independent studying.
 This allows enough structure for the residents to learn the practical and daily duties of a pathologist in charge of a clinical laboratory while still allowing study time to learn the more esoteric aspects of clinical pathology that we need to pass the boards.
 There is a biweekly conference in which staff and residents present interesting clinical pathology cases encountered on rotations.

 How is vacation time handled?

-What type of call do residents take?
+What type of calls do residents take?

 What about fringe benefits such as book funds, travel funds or lunch programs?